 “Well,” I said, “because I’m not Orthodox.
 I don’t keep kosher, and I’m not shomer shabbos, and I certainly wasn’t at 18.”
 I could have said a lot more about my own choices, and about Orthodoxy too, but it wasn’t the time for a debate on gay marriage or women rabbis.

-Desperately, I wished I could go back in time and look up mohels on the Internet instead of ever meeting Doctor X. I only wanted him to leave my room, get away from my baby.
+Desperately, I wished I could go back in time and look up mohels on the Internet instead of ever meeting this person.
+I only wanted him to leave my room, get away from my baby.
 But he didn’t.
 He had one more thing to say first.

 “Well,” he said.
 “I am a mohel.
 But… I wouldn’t perform this bris.”

 I’m pretty sure I whispered when I answered him, when I said, “Actually, I never asked you to.”

 So he left, and I sat, alone in a room with my new amazing baby, and felt less Jewish than I’d ever felt in my life.
 I felt alone, despite the child in my arms.

 And here’s the thing about this story—I don’t mind that the doctor doesn’t think I’m a Jew.
 I’ve spent 36 years accepting the fact that a lot of smart people don’t think I’m a Jew.
 I respect them for their observance, and in moments, I imagine I might like to live that way too, with the clarity of halacha, Jewish law, surrounded by that wall of what I imagine to be added confidence and surety.
 I really like to learn with Orthodox rabbis.
 I don’t resent them, or their beliefs.
 As people say, some of my best friends are Orthodox.